Jehovah's Witnesses and blood transfusions: Critical views

-Opposition to the Watch Tower doctrines on blood transfusions has come from both members and non-members.
-A group of dissident Witnesses known as Associated Jehovah's Witnesses for Reform on Blood (AJWRB) states that there is no biblical basis for the prohibition of blood transfusions and seeks to have some policies changed.
-In a series of articles in the Journal of Medical Ethics, US neurologist Osamu Muramoto, who is a medical adviser to the AJWRB, has raised issues including what he claims is coercion to refuse transfusions, doctrinal inconsistency, selective use of information by the Watch Tower Society to exaggerate the dangers of transfusions and the use of outdated medical beliefs.
+Opposition to the Watch Tower Society's doctrines about blood transfusions has come from current and former members, as well as non-members.
+One group of critics, the Alliance for Jehovah's Witness Research and Bioethics (AJWRB), states that there is no biblical basis for the prohibition of blood transfusions and promotes clinical and academic scrutiny of the doctrine.
+In a series of articles in the Journal of Medical Ethics, US neurologist Osamu Muramoto—a medical adviser to AJWRB, has raised issues regarding coercion to refuse transfusions, doctrinal inconsistency, selective use of information by the Watch Tower Society to exaggerate the dangers of transfusions, and the use of outdated medical beliefs.

 Scriptural interpretation

 Dissident Witnesses say the Society's use of Leviticus 17:12 to support its opposition to blood transfusions conflicts with its own teachings that Christians are not under the Mosaic law.
 Theologian Anthony Hoekema claims the blood prohibited in Levitical laws was not human, but animal.
 He cites other authors who support his view that the direction in Acts 15 to abstain from blood was intended not as an everlasting covenant but a means of maintaining a peaceful relationship between Jewish and Gentile Christians.
 He has described as "absurd literalism" the Witnesses' use of a scriptural prohibition on eating blood to prohibit the medical transfusion of human blood.